 - If the vehicle was ever sold at auction

 Pre-purchase inspections are more common when buying from a private seller.
-An inspection is especially important in these sales because you may have no recourse if the vehicle turns out to be a dud later on.
-Just be sure to approach the topic politely and choose a reputable inspector that both you and the seller trust.
+An inspection is crucial for these purchases because you may have no recourse if the vehicle turns out to be a lemon.

 When deciding how to finance your vehicle, ask yourself a few questions: